 Under the Timor-Leste constitution, Indonesian laws which were in effect on 25 October 1999 are applicable in matters where there is an absence of comparable Timor-Leste laws.
-As such, the Indonesian Regulation 27/1999 defines the process and requirements for conducting EIA in Timor-Leste.
-According to Article 3 of Regulation 27/1999, "environment" encompasses the natural environmental, artificial (or built) environment, and social and cultural environment.
-Thus, EIA in Timor-Leste includes both the biophysical and social aspects of the environment in which the project is situated.
+As such, the Indonesian Regulation 51/1993 defines the process and requirements for conducting EIA in Timor-Leste.
+According to Article 2 of Regulation 51/1993, significant impacts on the "environment" also include impacts to the social and cultural environment.
+Thus, the process for conducting EIA in Timor-Leste is interpreted to include both the biophysical and social aspects of the environment in which the project is situated.